 Note: This installation is completed entirely using the command line (no GUI!).
 Also, you will need a public /30 IPv4 block assigned to your account if you plan to route public traffic to your virtual machine.
-You can request the IP block from the portal, more info here.
+You can request the IP block from our portal.

 Step 1: Install Virtualization Software

 Once you're SSH'd into your server as root you'll need to install several packages to create and properly manage virtual machines.